dumbstars/landsat8-downloader/README.md

 2. pickle
 3. datetime

+Note : Before executing the project, download the scene_list file from the url above and save it in the FILE_PATH directory

-to execute the project, execute the following command on terminal cd landsat_downloader ls landsat_downloader scrapy.cfg
+To execute the project, execute the following command on terminal cd landsat_downloader ls landsat_downloader scrapy.cfg